 Method 4: Video Editing Software Built-in Tools

-Modern video editors like Adobe Premiere, Final Cut Pro, and DaVinci Resolve include auto-transcription.
+Modern editors like Adobe Premiere, Final Cut Pro, and DaVinci Resolve include auto-transcription.

 How it works: